Child Life Internships

 Completion of all required assignments

-Must have an overall 3.0 GPA
+Must have a minimum 3.0 cumulative GPA

-Must have completed a child life practicum
+Must have completed a minimum of a 100-hour Child Life practicum

 Must have completed a child life course taught by a certified child life specialist